Discover our herbarium

 Mint is a plant found in many of the Pagès herbal infusions and teas.

-Mint, a plant with a rich history, beneficial properties and a fresh taste so characteristic
+Mint, a plant with a rich history and a fresh taste so characteristic

 ORIGINS OF MINT